 This addresses preaching in the context of Sunday Mass and focuses on preaching as integrated with the whole theological curriculum and the use of principles of biblical exegesis and interpretation, catechesis, communication theory as well as all of the verbal and non-verbal practical skills related to effective public speech.
 While assigned to parishes, preachers will work with teams of parishioners in examining and reflecting upon the scriptures and in the evaluation of their preaching and will be supervised by a pastor.
 The course also investigates the spirituality and the identity of the diocesan priest as preacher.
 This course briefly examines the history and tradition of Catholic preaching.
 The course will also devote time to examining the new bishops' document, Preaching the Mystery of Faith.
-The course delves into the issues of catechesis and doctrine in homiletics and the approaches and also come to an understanding of the congregation's unmet needs of the Catholic faithful while striving to deepen their faith.
+The course delves into the issues of catechesis and doctrine in homiletics and the approaches and forms that catechetical preaching can take to address the instructional needs of the Catholic faithful while striving to deepen their faith.
 Students will also come to an understanding of the congregation's unmet needs, hopes and expectations in Catholic preaching by examining recent scholarship and research in the Archdiocese of Cincinnati.